matrix-org/matrix.org/content/docs/communities/administration/_index.md

 #### Limitations

-While the [Matrix specification](https://spec.matrix.org/v1.15/client-server-api/#server-behaviour-19) is not strict about it, your homeserver will perform the room upgrade on a best effort basis, trying to create the new room with settings matching the old room.
+While the [Matrix specification](https://spec.matrix.org/v1.15/client-server-api/#server-behaviour-19) is not strict about it, your homeserver will typically perform the room upgrade on a best effort basis, trying to create the new room with settings matching the old room.
 The decentralised nature of Matrix can lead to circumstances that your homeserver cannot automatically mitigate.
 The following recommendations can help.

 ### Recommendations

 This is a non-exhaustive list of recommendations to consider when planning a room upgrade.
-Which of these cases apply to your room depends on your specific setup, for example size of your community.
+Which of these cases apply to your room depends on your specific setup, for example the size of your community.

 #### Choose the right account